Grinding out a blister and beveling the edge of the repair area to blend into the surface.

 As soon as the boat is hauled, scuff-sand lightly over the blisters before they ooze all of the liquid out, deflate, and become hard to identify.
 Open the blisters by scraping or grinding away the damaged material until there is no sign of delamination.
 Then flush with water and allow the damaged areas to dry, which could require from several days to a few weeks.

-When the blistered pockets are dry, the first step in restoration is to seal the laminate with low viscosity 100 percent solids epoxy resin.
+When the blistered pockets are dry, the first step in restoration is to seal the laminate with low viscosity 100% solids epoxy resin.
 Almost like varnish, this coat penetrates the surface and prepares it for the epoxy filler, which is troweled into place to fill the void.
 Deep pockets, or large areas, may require a few coats of epoxy filler compound, although the material will cure even if it is applied in a thick layer.
 When the void is filled, sand the surface to match the surrounding hull contours.
 A final coat of resin/hardener mixture alone will seal the filler, and you’re then ready for bottom paint.

 Older boats, with or without obvious blisters, must be very dry before you attempt to repair them.
 By dry, we mean that the hull laminate must have the water evaporated from it, through natural drying (a desert location helps), by artificially heating the hull, or by using a vacuum to draw out the moisture.
 Any moisture that is resident in the hull laminate will be trapped by the barrier coat if it is applied prematurely, and this must be avoided.

 One school of thought prescribes stripping the gelcoat entirely, testing the laminate with a moisture meter and letting the boat sit on the hard for as many months as it takes for the meter to read the same both above and below the waterline.
 Yes, we said months.
 This is a slow process (much like watching golf or baseball on television, or having to listen to sailors describe the day’s race at a yacht club bar).
-This is approach you might need to use for a severely blistered hull.

 The coating procedure is a combination of the first two: coat the hull with unthickened epoxy, fill the holes with epoxy filler and fair, then apply 4–6 coats of the barrier coat material.
 Putting on all of these coats can be greatly speeded up by coating “wet on wet”.
 This means that you wait until the layer you are overcoating has reached a partial cure, but is still a little “tacky”.
 If you roll on another coat at this point, the two layers will chemically bond, and you won’t have to sand between coats, or wait for each coat to cure completely.
 This may allow three or more coats per day under the right conditions.